OCA/field-service/fieldservice_sale/readme/CONFIGURE.rst

 * Go to Sales > Catalog > Products
 * Create or select a product
-* Set the Field Service Policy to 'Per Sale Order'
+* Set the Field Service Tracking to 'One FSM Order per Sale Order'

 To setup a sales territory: